MuhammadReda97/Laravel-Sieve/README.md

 }
 ```

-> ✅ You can use `applyOnBuilder()` anywhere you're building your query—not limited to repositories.
+> ✅ `applyOnBuilder()` can be used anywhere you're building queries—not just limited repositories.

 # Components